 Pecan substitutions: Instead of pecans, this recipe also tastes great with walnuts and/or chocolate chips.

 Make your own oat flour: To make your own homemade oat flour, add your rolled oats into a food processor or high-powered blender and blend until it turns into a fine flour.
 Easy peasy!
 Just make sure to buy gluten-free oats because oats are often cross contaminated with wheat/gluten.

 Make banana muffins instead of bread

 If you want to make this recipe in muffin form instead, follow my oat flour banana muffins recipe.

 Add additional sweetness: I chose to make this recipe without any added sugar, and the bananas alone give it the perfect amount of sweetness!
 But if you want a little bit more, you could add a small amount of maple syrup, coconut sugar, brown sugar, cane sugar (white sugar), or agave syrup.
 For a sugar-free alternative, you could also use powdered or liquid stevia or a granulated sugar alternative such as Swerve (erythritol).

 Make this recipe elimination diet friendly: Omit the eggs and replace them with flax, chia or gelatin eggs.
 Otherwise all other ingredients are elimination diet friendly.

-Make this recipe paleo/grain free: If you are looking for a paleo version of this banana bread, check out my cassava flour banana bread recipe.
+Make this recipe paleo/grain free: If you are looking for a paleo version of this banana bread, check out my cassava flour banana bread or my paleo banana muffins.
 Or feel free to use this recipe and experiment with other grain free flours such as almond flour, tapioca flour / tapioca starch, potato starch, and coconut flour.

 Make this recipe vegan: To make a vegan banana bread, simply omit the eggs in this recipe and replace them with egg substitutes such as flax eggs, chia eggs or gelatin eggs.